investmacro/python-data-science-scripts/README.md

 # basic-data-scripts

-Here are a collection of basic data science scripts that will help you organize, process and output desired results from your data.
+Here are a collection of basic data science scripts that will help you get data, organize, process and output the desired results from your data.